Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Everybody Get Psycho.md

 *Location: Wilds (motivation: to contain hidden things)*

-Here we have [[the spooky]] woods where the teenagers hang out when they don’t want to be around those pesky parent-types.
+Here we have [[The Spooky]] woods where the teenagers hang out when they don’t want to be around those pesky parent-types.
 While the suburbs in the western US often have forested areas nearby, this location can easily be recast as a large public park or a rundown apartment building.

 **Custom [[Moves]]:**